isaac-chung/isaac-chung.github.io/blog/2024-03-24-rag-eval-and-observability/index.md

 import Figure from '@site/src/components/figure';

 We know that building a Retrieval Augmented Generation (RAG) proof of concept is easy, but making it production-ready can be hard.
 There are no shortage of tips and tricks out there for us to try, but at the end of the day, it all depends on our data and our application.
+Transitioning RAG into production follows similar principles to other production systems.
 Scaling up to handle more data and users, smooth error/exception handling, and getting it to play nice with other systems are some of the main challenges to tackle.
-Putting RAG in production is not that different from any other production systems.
-It is important to understand each component under the hood and be able to evaluate the pipeline with clear metrics.
+How can we really know if our RAG system is working well? and how well?
+To find out, we should take a look at each component under the hood and be able to evaluate the pipeline with clear metrics.

 :::tip[Key questions I'll address are:]